CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

   defined in the mapping, the implementation maps them to extensions
 - The inventory specifies to prefer OBR.53 over ORC.33 as an identifier which does not align with any of the other identifiers, the implementations prefer ORC in all casses

+### PV1/PV2 -> Encounter

+- The inventory says PV1.16 should go to a property on an Encounter, but that property exists on Encounter.hospitalization which is wehre the
+- The NIST spec states that PV1.2 is of type `IS` but in both the inventory and the HAPI structures it is a CWE which is how it is mapped